The FME Server WebSocket Server allows fast, real-time communication with client web applications that execute on WebSocket-supported browsers.

 In message streaming mode, an FME workspace equipped with both WebSocketReceiver and WebSocketSender transformers receives messages via the WebSocket Server, processes a job, and sends the resulting WebSocket message stream to a client, via the WebSocket Server.
 This mode works well when you can dedicate an FME Engine to running a workspace continuously, receiving and sending messages, until you explicitly cancel it.

 You can combine elements of Notification Mode and Message Streaming Mode, depending on your requirements.
-For example, you may want to use a WebSocket Publisher to receive WebSocket message streams and send them to a topic on which a Workspace Subscriber is configured, while your FME workspace sends WebSocket message streams directly through the WebSocket Server.
+For example, you may want to use a WebSocket trigger to receive WebSocket message streams and send them to a Run Workspace action, while your FME workspace sends WebSocket message streams directly through the WebSocket Server.
 This design is useful when there are few requests, but you still want the server to respond without the overhead of polling from the client, or you do not want to dedicate a continuously running FME Engine to the job.